 What other items are prohibited?

-Other nonelectronic prohibited items can remain in the room, but they must be put away and not accessed or referenced during the test.
+Other non-electronic prohibited items can remain in the room, but they must be put away and not accessed or referenced during the test.

 What if I need headphones, earplugs, or earbuds to take the test?

-LSAT takers may use soft, non-electronic, non-corded/banded, generic foam ear plugs, which will need to be shown to and approved by your LSAT proctor.
-Note: Please ensure that your earplugs will not interfere with your ability to receive instruction from your proctor.
+This is important.
+Please ensure that your ear plugs will not interfere with your ability to receive instruction from your proctor.
 Test takers are responsible for adhering to proctor instructions and communications at all times.

 If you have any questions about the accessibility of LSAC’s products, please contact accessibility@LSAC.org.

-Where should I take the test?
+If testing remotely, where should I take the test?

 Will I be able to take breaks during the test?

-Yes, the online, live remote-proctored LSAT includes a 10-minute intermission between the second and third sections.
+Yes, both the online, live remote-proctored and in-person modalities of the LSAT include a 10-minute intermission between the second and third sections.
 During the 10-minute intermission, you can leave your testing area to have a snack or use the restroom.
+Should you need to use the restroom at any other time during the test, you must notify your proctor and wait for permission.
+You may not possess a cell phone during the intermission or any unscheduled break.
 You will need to check in with your proctor before you can resume testing.
-Please note: If you do not check in before the break is over, your test session will be terminated, and you will need to register for a new LSAT administration.
-You will not receive a refund.

 Additional Breaks for Accommodated Test Takers

-LSAC understands that accommodated test takers often have a longer testing appointment and therefore may have a greater need for the opportunity to take a break during the test.
-Therefore, any test taker who has been approved for 100% additional time (or more), or who is taking the LSAT in a paper-and-pencil format (which may be a longer administration due to the need to open/repackage testing materials), may request additional five-minute breaks between test sections regardless of their disability or impairment.
-Test takers with these accommodations simply need to request the five-minute break for their administration by the Accommodation Request Deadline associated with their test date.
-Test takers can use these breaks to go to the restroom even if the need for a restroom break is unrelated to the test taker’s disability.
+LSAC understands that accommodated test takers often have a longer testing appointment and therefore may need additional breaks between sections of the test.
+Therefore, any test taker who has been approved for 100% additional time (or more) will be granted five-minute breaks between the other test sections upon request (i.e., after sections 1 and 3; in addition to the standard 10-minute intermission after section 2).
+Requests for these additional 5-minute breaks must be made by the published accommodation request deadline.
+Test takers can use these breaks to use the restroom even if the need for a restroom break is unrelated to the test taker’s disability.
+Candidates can still request other break(s) as accommodations on the LSAT and are not limited to five-minute breaks between sections.

 In addition, breaks between test sections and stop/start breaks are available as accommodations on the LSAT, and can also be used for the purposes of using the restroom.
 Please take this into consideration when requesting testing accommodations.

-What happens if I lose my internet connection, or have other technical difficulties?
+If I’m testing remotely, what happens if I lose my internet connection, or have other technical difficulties?

-If your connection is interrupted during the test you will be required to complete the security check-in process again before resuming.
-The proctor will exercise discretion in whether to allow you to resume your testing session more than once should you continue to experience connectivity issues.
+If your connection is interrupted during the test, you will be required to complete the security check-in process again before resuming.
+The proctor will exercise discretion in determining whether to allow you to resume your testing session more than once should you continue to experience connectivity issues.
 If you are unable to restore your connection during your scheduled testing window, your testing session will be terminated, and you will be moved to a future registration date.

 What if someone else enters the room while I am taking the test?